 In recent years, Oglethorpe University has entered an era of innovation, reinvigoration, and growth, evidenced by a dramatic rise in enrollment, increased philanthropic giving, and new strategic entrepreneurial partnerships.
-To accommodate growth, Oglethorpe’s campus has recently seen the addition of a new $16 million campus center, the expansion of our arts and athletics facilities, and the addition of a new residential apartment complex that includes 6,000 square feet of state of the art laboratories for teaching and learning.
+To accommodate growth, Oglethorpe’s campus has recently seen the addition of a new $16 million campus center, the expansion of our arts and athletics facilities, the addition of a residential apartment complex that includes 6,000 square feet of classrooms, and a new state-of-the-art center for science and innovation.
 Follow our progress.

 Oglethorpe University is listed on Georgia’s Registry of Historic Places.

 Chartered in 1835